Vollinger0/esm/readme.md

 ## TIPS
 - use the `esm --help` command, and get help for each command with `esm command --help`.
 This explains stuff and you can get the details directly from there.
+- do not edit the `esm-base-config.yaml`, it is meant as a base configuration file with a lot of explanations for you.
+Override these settings in your own esm-custom-config.yaml
 - open a windows console first, then start the scripts for the manual execution.
 This will avoid the console windows getting closed after the scripts finished so you can read the log.
 - all scripts generate logs of what they do, you can always read up anything there.
 - in windows consoles, disable the "quick edit mode", since this **will suspend the execution of scripts(!) and potentially break things**!
 See https://superuser.com/questions/459609/what-does-it-do-exactly-if-i-click-in-the-window-of-cmd